So this is my second laptop this year, and I was specifically looking for a gaming laptop with moderately high-end specs.

 Background Recording: I was also recording the games in the background with OBS Studio on the same laptop.
 Recording caused a drop in the overall FPS for nearly all games (except racing games which run at 60-72 fps fixed).
 For best fps performance, it is recommended that you do not record/stream from the same pc.
 No matter how powerful your gpu is, recording/streaming will always cause some drop in the fps, though the drop would be less significant with more powerful gpus like RTX 3080.

-CS2GO does not allow msi afterburner to show the overlay screen display, so I had to use the Xbox Game Bar instead which works with all games.
+Counter Strike blocks msi afterburner from showing the overlay screen display, so I had to use the Xbox Game Bar instead which works with all games.

 Graphics Settings: High (Highest) Average FPS: 105